Summer College General Information

 SAT Criteria: a minimum composite score of 980 PSAT/SAT OR a 3.0 GPA on a 4.0 scale, AND a Reading sub-test score of at least 480.

-The December 14, 2019, ACT or the December 7, 2019, SAT is the final testing date to qualify for Summer College.
+The December ACT or the December SAT are the final testing dates to qualify for Summer College.

 NOTE: Some school districts may require students to meet additional criteria for concurrent enrollment.
 Be sure to check with your high school counselor for any additional requirements.